 - Apply weberend aid at 2-3mm and stipple using a brush or loaded roller, allow to cure for at least 48 hours.

 - Apply a 10mm pass of weberpral M (or weberpral D) or weberend OCR and finish accordingly.

 For sound, existing, site batched renders that have existing non-Weber render applied, they should be checked for suitability of condition and be free from anything that will impair adhesion of a coating.
-Once this is done then a Weber decorative coating such as flexirend highbuild or webersil P would be in order.
+Once this is done then a Weber decorative coating such as webersil P would be in order.

 Please note weber PR310 primer may need to be used prior the products listed above, please seek advice from Weber technical before application.